vazhin/online-thrift-store/README.md

 To do:
 - Login and Signup
 - Consistent error messages
+- profile picture for user

 Tech Debt:
 - replace callbacks with promises or async/await
 - use an ORM instead of raw SQL
+- convert JavaScript to TypeScript